 Applicant: A licensed health professionals who has initiated the application process for Certification in Pain Medicine, Maintenance of Certification in Pain Medicine, or a Certificate of Knowledge (eg, Safe Opioid Prescribing) offered by the ABPM.
-The successful progression of status for Certification or Maintenance of

-Certification is Applicant, Candidate, Examinee, and Diplomate or Certificant, as appropriate.
+The successful progression of status for Certification or Maintenance of Certification is Applicant, Candidate, Examinee, and Diplomate or Certificant, as appropriate.

-Application Package: An Application Package comprises the Examination Application itself and any required accompanying materials, such as copies of licenses, any required explanatory narratives, referee forms, etc. Application materials only constitute an Application Package when the criteria in this definition are met.
+Application Package: An Application Package comprises the Examination Application itself and any required accompanying materials, such as copies of licenses, any required explanatory narratives, etc.

-Board-eligible: ABPM does not use the term "board-eligible."
-An individual may progress through the certification stages as an Applicant, Candidate, Examinee, and finally, a Diplomate.
+Board-eligible: ABPM does not use the term "boardeligible."
+An individual may progress through the certification stages as an applicant, candidate, examinee, and finally, a Diplomate.